 - Fatal injuries

 If you suspect that your loved one is not being properly supervised, talk to facility management immediately.
-And if someone you loved was injured due to improper nursing home supervision, talk to Pickett Dummigan McCall.
+And if someone you loved was injured due to improper nursing home supervision, talk to Pickett Dummigan Weingart.
 Our wandering and elopement specialists are ready to investigate and pursue justice for your loved one.
 We offer compassionate guidance and answers to your questions and will make sure responsible parties are held accountable for the injuries they caused through lack of proper supervision and care.

 Confidential six figure settlement on behalf of a resident who escaped from the facility and rolled downhill in a wheelchair resulting in multiple fractures.